11/8/2022 9:05:06 AM

 Start the engine and run the mower.

 Starting the engine allows the stabilizer to fully incorporate with the fuel in the tank and the fuel lines.
 Be sure to wait long enough for that fuel to run through the fuel system.
-This only takes about five to 10 minutes, but it’s critical to allow the engine enough time to cycle the treated gasoline through the entire fuel system.
+This only takes about 5 to 10 minutes, but it’s critical to allow the engine enough time to cycle the treated gasoline through the entire fuel system.
 After enough time has passed with the engine running, close the fuel tank valve, if equipped, and allow the engine to “run dry” and stop on its own.
 Then, turn the ignition key to the off position and remove it from the unit.

 Oil changes aren’t technically required before putting a lawn mower into storage.
 Oil left for a year or two won’t deteriorate or gel like gasoline, nor will it clog any narrow passages, so the system doesn’t need to be drained or treated.
 However, it’s extremely important to change your lawn mower oil and its oil filter at least once per year, or according to the maintenance intervals outlined in the engine manual for the unit.